 HIV testing is provided through a variety of area clinics and agencies, including Santa Barbara Neighborhood Clinics, Pacific Pride Foundation, Planned Parenthood, the County Health Care Centers (for established patients), as well as private doctors.
 Most sites offer sliding scale fee discounts and in some locations HIV testing is available free of charge.
 For more information about HIV testing click here for a current list of testing sites, days and times in Santa Barbara County.

 Counseling, psychiatric, and substance abuse referrals are available through the Public Health Centers, Pacific Pride Foundation, and Santa Barbara Neighborhood Clinics.
 Assistance with family and partner notification of HIV status is also available through these agencies.

 HIV outreach, education, and training are available through Pacific Pride Foundation, Planned Parenthood, and the Council on Alcoholism and Drug Abuse.

 The Syringe Exchange Program (The Right Outfit) operated by the Pacific Pride Foundation provides free sterile syringes in exchange for used syringes at their Santa Barbara and Santa Maria sites.
 The program also provides materials and support to those who are dealing with substance dependency.
 For information on program days and times call (805) 963-3636 or visit www.pacificpridefoundation.org.

 As part of statewide efforts to reduce the spread of HIV, Hepatitis C and other blood-borne pathogens among injection drug users, the sale of syringes without a prescription is now permitted in California.
-An adult may purchase up to 30 syringes at a time from a licensed pharmacy.
-For a list of pharmacies that offer nonprescription syringe sales in Santa Barbara County click here.
+An adult may purchase an unlimited number of syringes without a prescription from a licensed pharmacy.
+For additional information on Nonprescription Sale of Syringes and Syringe Disposal click

 Community Involvement/HIV Prevention and Care Council